ijayhub/cr-react-perfumes/README.md

 # CR FRAGRANCE WEB APP
 ## OVERVIEW
-This web app was built using react framework template and with the aid of react-bootstrap.
+This web app was built using react framework template and with the aid of react-bootstrap. this website shows the users a list of perfumes they can buy by category.

 LIVE LINK :